robusta-dev/robusta/docs/playbook-reference/triggers/helm-releases-monitoring.rst

 Helm Releases Monitoring
 #############################

-Robusta can monitor your Helm releases, notify you about updates, and take actions in response.
-For example, you can:
+Robusta can monitor your Helm releases and notify you about updates or problems.
+For example:

 * Get notified in Slack when a Helm release fails
 * Get notified in MSTeams if a Helm release is pending for more than X seconds